xraypy/xraylarch/README.rst

 * Documentation: http://xraypy.github.io/xraylarch
 * Code: http://github.com/xraypy/xraylarch

-Larch is a open-source library and set of applications for processing and analyzing X-ray absorption and fluorescence spectroscopy data and X-ray fluorescence and diffraction image data from synchrotron beamlines.
+Larch is an open-source library and set of applications for processing and analyzing X-ray absorption and fluorescence spectroscopy data and X-ray fluorescence and diffraction image data from synchrotron beamlines.
 It is especially focussed on X-ray absorption fine-structure spectroscopy (XAFS)